In Early Childhood

 A “main lesson,” usually ninety minutes in length, follows, dealing with a specific topic in the curriculum for that year.
 Topics are taught in blocks.
 Thus, for example, each day for three weeks the main lesson may focus on local history and geography (as in the third grade) or zoology (fourth grade) or chemistry (seventh grade).
 In all blocks, the teacher seeks to integrate the particular subject with others.
 For example, in teaching American geography she will interweave material from history, botany, literature, and so on.
 For each block, every student makes a main lesson book that contains factual information received from the teacher but also his or her own original drawings, illustrations, observations and compositions.

 Each main lesson is designed so that the child’s intellect, feeling life, and physical body (the head, the heart and the hand) are engaged.

 The balance of the morning is usually taken up with special subjects that are primarily intellectual in nature, such as mathematics, reading and grammar.

-In Waldorf pedagogy, the living, direct relationship between the teacher and the children through the spoken work is considered of great importance.
+In Main Lesson, the living, direct relationship between the teacher and the children through the spoken work is considered of great importance.
 Thus the teacher- rather than the textbook, television or computer-is the source of most information.
 Also, there are no spelling books or readers; the children read classics of children’s literature.

 The Love of Learning

 Through the early grades, there are no tests or exams and no letter or numerical grade.
-Waldorf Education seeks to bring forth a person who loves learning for its own sake, not one who learns in order to pass a test.
-Our teachers meet regularly with parents to report on a child’s progress and challenges.
+Our curriculum seeks to bring forth a person who loves learning for its own sake, not one who learns in order to pass a test.
+Our Waldorf certified teachers meet regularly with parents to report on a child’s progress and challenges.
 In our Upper Grades, the teacher may start to give quizzes as a way of reviewing material and also as a preparation for the world of testing, which the students will encounter in their later schooling.